 7. Ballin’ Oates: Wu-Tang and Kanye West meet Hall & Oates – November 14th, 2013

 This is exactly why my boss Bruce Warren and I work really well together: where I might come across a piece of audio or video and digital musical ephemera and shake my head and be all like “this is STUPID,” Bruce will counter “no dude, it’s really fun” and convince me to run with it.
-When this mash-up of Philly blue-eyed soul legends Hall & Oates with rap icons Wu-Tang Clan and Kanye West, my snobbish eye-rolling response was “mash-ups?
+When he came to me with this mash-up of Philly blue-eyed soul legends Hall & Oates and rap icons Wu-Tang Clan and Kanye West, my snobbish eye-rolling response was “mash-ups?
 What year is it?”
 But we went with it, and the response was huge.

 6. Listen to Amos Lee cover “Like A Virgin” – May 1st, 2014